ser8210/tiny3d/README.md

 Tiny3D is one library to work with 2D/3D graphics (obsolete).

-NOTE: this repository will be removed on February 1, 2011 because the changes on PSL1GHT and the imposibity of the author to create the new environment.
+NOTE: this repository is updated to the last PSL1GHT libraries and tools on February 1, 2011.
+Thanks to "marioga" to send to me the new PS3 compilers under MinGW environment

-It uses PSL1GHT and install the libraries in PSL1GHT/lib, C Header files in PSL1GHT/include
+It uses PSL1GHT and install the libraries in PSL1GHT/target/lib, C Header files in PSL1GHT/include

 see the 'docs' folder to know more (i need to update the info to the 2.0 version)